geaz/simplyRetro-D8/README.md

 ### Audio

-Takte the pictures as a reference for the audio *circuit*.
+Take the pictures as a reference for the audio *circuit*.
 This should be straightforward.
 The top part of the audio jack is the *Left* channel, the middle part the *Right* channel and the bottom part is *Ground*.
 Insert the speakers into the *mounting circles* of the *Back Panel*.
 Just use a drop of hot glue, if it is not a press fit in your case.
+Mount the PAM to the *Back Panel*.

 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/11.jpg)
 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/12.jpg)